RohanGautam/rohangautam.github.io/content/blog/chebyshev_gauss/chebyshev_gauss.md

 ---

 [^1]: The proof linked to stackoverflow is for when legendre polynomials are used to compute node locations (Gauss-Legendre integration).
 The proof is largely unchanged for Chebyshev-Gauss integration with a notable difference that the "weight function" (multiplied inside the integral) in the latter case is $1/(\sqrt{1-x^2})$, and $1$ for the prior case.
 This is why the functional form requirement for chebyshev-gauss has that term, as seen in the next section.
 The use of "weight function" inside the integral and "weight" in the summation term is confusing, I'll agree.
 This is why introductions to the chebyshev-gauss quadrature directly introduce it as a functional form requirement, as I've done here.

+---

+**EDITS**:

+1. Removed the initial plot comparing integration accuracy in log scale, replaced with a simpler table.
+It was pretty unintuitive and quite confusing.
+Thanks for pointing out - [actinum226](https://news.ycombinator.com/user?id=actinium226), [extrabajs](https://news.ycombinator.com/user?id=extrabajs), [mturmon](https://news.ycombinator.com/user?id=mturmon) and [rd11235](https://news.ycombinator.com/user?id=rd11235).
+2. Be more clear in the paragraph introducing gaussian quadrature.
+I previously mixed up terms like "expressed" and "approximated", and did not phrase clearly that the orthogonal polynomial enables estimating the integral of a polynomial of a degree $2n-1$ _exactly_. [tim-kt](https://news.ycombinator.com/user?id=tim-kt)